nickjbrowning/qml-lightning/README.md

 GPU-Accelerated Kernel Methods and Representations for Quantum Machine Learning.

-This package includes both the Random Fourrier Feature method (cite: TODO), as well as Structured Orthogonal Random Features (cite: TODO). it additionally contains a highly efficient 3-body representation thats designed specifically to work well on GPUs.
+This package includes both the Random Fourrier Features method (cite: TODO), as well as Structured Orthogonal Random Features (cite: TODO), referred to here as Hadamard Features. it additionally contains a highly efficient 3-body representation thats designed specifically to work well on GPUs.

 # Requirements